 Exhibition — 5 Oct 2019 until 5 Jan 2020

-Active in a wide spectrum of cinematic genres, Jeff Preiss is among the most renowned filmmakers working today.
-From his music videos and Hollywood feature films to his pioneering role in New York's experimental film scene, Preiss’s work is marked by an emphasis on the physical qualities of film and masterful narrative editing.
+Jeff Preiss is active in a wide spectrum of cinematic genres.
+His work is marked by an emphasis on the physical qualities of film and masterful narrative editing.
 Beyond his creative work with film, he has organized several artist-run spaces, including ORCHARD and Films Charas in New York’s East Village and Lower East Side.

 His masterpiece STOP (1995-2012), shot on 2500 100-ft rolls of 16mm film between 1995 and 2011, acts as an intimate portrait of an era marked by the dawn of the digital age and the terrorist attacks of September 11th, 2001.
 It takes shape as delicately interwoven home movie and travelogue.
 The film’s clearest marker of time is Preiss’s child, witnessed over a 16-year duration in the mundane patterns of growing up—playing, eating, watching TV, drawing, writing—and along the way making a decisive transformation of gender expression.